Snowshoe race set for Feb. 26 | RecordCourier.com

 The camp is for boys and girls first through eighth grades.
 Sessions will be held 9 a.m. until noon each day in the Douglas High School gyms.
 The cost is $75.

-Online payment and registration is available — https://squareup.com/store/mefiyi-foundation-inc?t=merchant-fb — or send an email to mefiyirewards@gmail.com for more information.
+Online payment and registration is available — https://squareup.com/store/mefiyi-foundation-inc?t=merchant-fb — or email mefiyirewards@gmail.com for information.

 REWARD Program now under way